The Project Analyst: Everything You Need to Know

 According to research by McKinsey, employees spend almost 2 hours every day or 9 hours per week trying to find the information they need to work on their tasks.
 The project analyst aims to streamline this by supporting the project team with key information, such as project reports and stakeholder feedback.

 However, the process of carrying information back and forth between different teams can be difficult and often invites misunderstanding or information loss.
-One thing that can make a project analyst’s job much easier is a software interface for viewing project progress and tasks.
+One thing that can make a project analyst’s job much easier is a software interface for workstreams project management.

 For example, Productive’s Project Management lets you switch between six different project views, including Gantt and Kanban, supporting various project management styles.